quintilesims/k8-auth0-authenticator/README.md

 Finally, we need to populate the `id-token` and `refresh-token` values for your user.
 Download and execute [kubelogin](https://github.com/int128/kubelogin).
 This tool will open up a web browser, prompt you to login to Auth0, and populate your `Kubeconfig` with the required `id-token` and `refresh-token` values.
-Make sure to wait until the progam finishes executing (it may take about a minute).
+Make sure to wait until the progam finishes executing (it may take a couple minutes).

 ```console
 $ kubelogin